CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

  * 5 - 8 node hexahedron
  * 16 - 8 node second order quadrangle

-The *dofsPerNode* defines the number of degrees of freedom for each node. *elSizeFactor* determines the coarsness of the mesh.
+The *dofsPerNode* defines the number of degrees of freedom for each node. *elSizeFactor* determines the coarseness of the mesh.

 To generate the mesh and at the same time get the needed data structures for use with CALFEM we call the **.create()** method of the mesh object: